hariomvyas/hariomvyas/README.md

 ## About Me

-I'm [Your Name], a passionate and adventurous software developer on a mission to conquer the digital realm.
-With a background in computer science and a heart filled with curiosity, I love to tinker with code, craft cool projects, and create magic in the virtual world.
+I'm Hariom Vyas, a passionate and adventurous software developer and a Product Manager on a mission to conquer the digital realm.
+With a background in computer engineering and data science and a heart filled with curiosity, I love to tinker with code, craft cool projects, and create magic in the virtual world.

 ## 💻 Tech Stack

-- Languages: JavaScript (Node.js, React), Python, Java
+- Languages: JavaScript (React), Python
 - Databases: PostgreSQL, MongoDB
 - Tools: Git, Docker, VS Code, IntelliJ
-- Cloud: AWS, Azure
+- Cloud: AWS, Azure, Google Cloud Platform, Heroku
 - And more cool stuff I'm constantly adding to my repertoire!

 ## 🚀 What I'm Up To

 I'm always on the lookout for exciting challenges to push my boundaries.
 Currently, I'm working on:

-- 🌐 Building scalable web applications with React and Node.js.
+- 🌐 Building scalable web applications with wordpress.
 - 🤖 Exploring the fascinating world of AI and ML.
 - 📚 Contributing to open-source projects that make a difference.

 ## 🏆 Achievements

-- 🥇 Developed a productivity app that reached 100K downloads worldwide.
+- 🥇 Developed a student community app that reached 5K downloads worldwide.
-- 🏅 Received the "Code Ninja" award at a hackathon for an innovative solution.
+- 🏅 Received funding from Student Startup Innovation Program for my startup idea.
-- 📝 Published tech articles in leading tech blogs and magazines.
+- 📝 Published tech articles and tutorials on tech and entertainment.

 ## 🔍 What I'm Looking For